Women's Studies Minor Program

 The Women's Studies minor is an 18-hour interdisciplinary program.
 Each WST minor is required to take WST 2309G, WST 4309, and four approved electives.

 Any course listed under “needs a waiver” may be taken as an elective.
-To view list, CLICK HERE.
+To view list for Fall of 2014, CLICK HERE.

 WST 2309G - Women, Men, and Culture (Offered spring and fall semesters)